Why the future of IT infrastructure is always on and always available

 Infrastructure can save money and enable applications, but by itself, it does not drive direct business value — applications do.
 Dennis Smith, vice president at Gartner, said that there is no better time to be an application developer.
 “Application development offers an opportunity to jump on the express train of change to satisfy customer needs and build solutions composed of a tapestry of software components enabled through APIs,” Smith said.

 Gartner research found that by 2025, 70% of organisations not adopting a service/product orientation will be unable to support their business, so I&O engineers must engage with consumers and software developers; integrate people, processes and technology; and deliver services and products all to support a solid infrastructure on which applications reside.

 Boundaries are shifting

 Digital business blurs the lines between the physical and the digital, leveraging new interactions and more real-time business moments.
-As more things become connected, the data centre will no longer be the centre of data.
+As more things become connected, the data center will no longer be the centre of data.
 “Digital business, IoT and immersive experiences will push more and more processing to the edge,” said Tom Bittman, distinguished vice president at Gartner.

-By 2022, more than half of enterprises-generated data will be created and processed outside of data centres, and outside of the cloud.
+By 2022, more than half of enterprises-generated data will be created and processed outside of data centers, and outside of the cloud.
 Immersive technologies will help to light a fire of cultural and generational shift.
 People will expect more of their interactions to be immersive and real-time, with fewer artificial boundaries between people and the digital world.